DrNoLife/blog-website/README.md

 - Archive system (and further option to completely delete a post).
 - Mailing list.
 - API / Client design.
+- Response design for both desktop and mobile (but desktop first).
+- "I am not a robot" verification for mailing list.
+- Ability to pin a blog post to the frontpage (only one post can be featured, so this will overwrite the previous one.
+If none is selected, just display in chronological order).

 As mentioned, the requirements are not set in stone yet...